day8/re-frame/README.md

 The data flow from `app-db` to the DOM is the first half of the story.
 We now need to consider the 2nd part of the story: the flow in the opposite direction.

-While the first flow has FRP-nature.
-The 2nd flow does not (although some feel it should).
+While the first flow has FRP-nature, the 2nd flow does not.

 When I think about these two flows, I imagine [one of those school diagrams](http://thumbnails-visually.netdna-ssl.com/water-cycle_521f29b8b6271_w1500.png) showing the water cycle.
 Rivers taking water down to the oceans, and evaporation/clouds taking water back over the mountains to fall again as rain.
-And repeat.
+Repeat.

 ### Event Flow